juergenweb/FrontendComments/README.md

 Processwire Fieldtype/Inputfield to add and manage comments on your site based on the FrontendForms module.

-This module is early Beta stage - so please use it with care!
+This module is early Alpha stage - so please use it with care!

 ## Requirements
 * PHP>=8.0.0